gbella/languageofdata/README.md

-## What is the Language of Data?

-We succinctly call _the Language of Data_ the unique grammar of short textual labels that typically appear in structured data.
+We succinctly call the **Language of Data** the unique grammar of short textual labels that typically appear in structured data.
 For example:

 Name | Full_addr | Type | Notes
 -----|-----------|------|------